matejkriz/react-native-today-widget/README.md

 ### Usage

-All you need is to create an index.widget.js at the root and register your component for key `TodayWidgetExtension` in your `index.widget.js`
+All you need is to create an `index.widget.js` file at the root and register there your component for key `TodayWidgetExtension`:

 ```jsx
 const TodayWidget = () => (